icculus/SDL_sound/docs/README.txt

    https://icculus.org/SDL_sound/

 SDL_sound _REQUIRES_ Simple Directmedia Layer (SDL) 2.x to function, and cannot be built without it.
 You can get SDL from https://www.libsdl.org/.
-SDL_sound 2.x only works with SDL2, and SDL_sound 1.x only works with SDL 1.x.
 Reports of success or failure are welcome.

 Current versions of SDL_sound do not use any external libraries for decoding various file formats.
 All needed decoder source code is included with the library.
-Unless explicitly disabled during initial build configuration, SDL_sound always supports these file formats internally:
+Unless explicitly disabled during initial build configuration, SDL_sound always supports the following file formats internally:

  - Wave (.WAV) files
  - MPEG-1 layers I-III (.MP3, .MP2, .MP1)